FEniCS/governance/governance.md

   these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the full Council.
-- This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
+- This Subcommittee shall not make decisions about the direction, scope or technical direction of the Project.
-- All members of this Subcommittee will be current Council Members.
-Members of this Subcommitee will not have the same primary employer.
-This avoids effective majorities resting with one organization.
+- All Members of this Subcommittee will be current Council Members.
+No two Members of this Subcommittee may be employed by the same organisation.

 ## Institutional Partners and Funding